• Europes biggest bike selection

 Taking a test drive can help ease your final decision.

-How to identify a genuine seller when buying a used bike?
+How do you identify a genuine seller when buying a used bike?

 It is also a good idea to consider the seller.
-If you get someone who wants to meet at their house and seems honest and reliable, then that is a very good sign, and you can put good faith in the bike being well looked after.
+If you get someone who wants to meet at their house and seems honest and reliable, that is a perfect sign, and you can put good faith in the bike being well looked after.

-If you are asked to meet at a carpark and a person with their hoody up just wants the money as soon as possible, then that is a red flag, and you should take into consideration where the bike might have come from.
+If you are asked to meet at a carpark and a person with their hoody up wants the money as soon as possible, then that is a red flag, and you should consider where the bike might have come from.

 What red flags to avoid when test riding a bike

 When it comes to testing a bike, there are some red flags that you need to avoid.
-Here are some times when you might want to be worried about when it comes to how to test a used bike.
+Here are some times when you might want to be worried about how to test a used bike.

 Creaks and bangs

-If the bike you are test-riding is making strange noises, it’s important to have concerns.
-Before negotiating, it’s important to find out the problem and ensure the seller is not just looking for a quick sale.
+If the bike you're test-riding is making strange noises, you should be concerned.
+Before negotiating, it’s crucial to discover the problem and ensure the seller is not just looking for a quick sale.

 Strange meetings

-The next consideration in how to test ride a used bike is whether the seller wants to meet in a strange place, such as a car park, or out in the middle of nowhere.
-Also, if they turn up just on the bike without any identification, it’s all a bit strange.
+The next consideration in testing a used bike is whether the seller wants to meet in a strange place, such as a car park, or out in the middle of nowhere.
+Also, it's all strange if they turn up on the bike without identification.

 Custom builds

-Although custom-built bikes are fantastic, there are times when, instead of carefully picked components, it’s just a jumble sale of parts thrown together.
-Ensure it not only rides well but is compatible with the parts.
+Although custom-built bikes are fantastic, there are times when they’re just a jumbled sale of parts thrown together instead of carefully picked components.
+Ensure the bike not only rides well but is compatible with the parts.

 🚲